 "Like" us to connect with other students, watch videos, see job offers and even get special discounts.

 Many opportunities exist for TEFL jobs in Korea.
-It is also one of the more popular choices of destinations to teach English, because it’s one of the highest paid.
+It is also one of the more popular choices of destinations to teach English because it is one of the highest paid.
 A TEFL teacher willing to work overtime can earn $6000 US per month, and because the cost of living in this country is not that high, savings can be considerable.

-TEFL jobs are available in state universities and private language schools (hogwons).
-There are thousands of hogwons throughout the country, and a large proportion of teachers find work at one of these in Seoul or Pusan.
+TEFL jobs are available in state universities and private language schools (hagwons).
+There are thousands of hagwons throughout the country, and a large proportion of teachers find work at one of these in Seoul or Busan.
 But there are also lots of good employment opportunities in towns and smaller cities as well.

 As long as you have a university degree, a well recognized TEFL certificate and you come from UK, Ireland, USA, Australia, New Zealand, Canada or South Africa, getting a TEFL job in South Korea should be no problem at all.